robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Elevation of Privilege
 * A user can increase capability or privilege by taking advantage of an implementation bug

+???

+Continuing the list...

+> Information disclosure means that an unauthorized user can read data, violating confidentiality

+> Denial of service is like what it sounds.
+In the context of a DFD, the elements that provide services are processes and data stores.
+So when these elements cannot process incoming requests due to an overload of requests or component failure, availability is impacted.

+> Elevation of Privilege is often a pre-cursor to other threats.
+Here a malicious user can exploit an implementation bug to increase their capability or privilege.
+So it essential to contain and limit the damage that can be caused by exploiting user-facing components.

 ---
 class: middle